main logo

 Flow paths

 This map shows the theoretical drainage pattern on the islands in Chuuk Lagoon.
 The flow paths were delineated by Island Research & Education Initiative (iREi) (2020).
-This was done by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey based on topography compiled in 1968.
+This was done by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey (USGS) based on topography compiled in 1968.
 Note that in very flat low-lying areas the data may indicate straight lines that are an artifact of the modeling process and do not reflect reality.

 Flow accumulation